Wild Junk In The ’F9’ Trailer, Ranked

 This is the trailer for F9, the ninth movie in the Fast & Furious franchise, which continues its tradition of refusing to submit to a uniform titling structure.
 (There’s a The Fast and the Furious and a Fast & Furious and they’re separated by two full films, neither of which star Vin Diesel.)
 It has so many things.
 It has an almost unreasonable amount of things.
 It is four minutes long.
 The entire first Toy Story movie was 81 minutes long.
 This trailer is five percent as long as the whole first Toy Story movie.
 Ponder that for a moment.

 But only for a moment.
-We have too much to get to for you to sitting around pondering.
+We have too much to get to for you to sit around pondering.
 This franchise continues to grow in ways that defy logic or physics or biology or good taste and it brings me so much joy that I might explode like a nuclear submarine that a cyberterrorist is trying to steal from a military base hidden inside a glacier.
 It must be discussed, fully and often, as I am about to do right now.
 But not in any linear way.
 That would be disrespectful to a franchise that will gladly spit straight into the face of Father Time to do some cool and wild junk instead.
 No, I’m just going to rank the cool and wild junk.
 I think that’s the appropriate course of action here.

 Buckle in.
 We’re about to launch this discussion off a cliff and pray a rope or magnet plane saves us.
 Here goes.